oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ## Developing your skills

-See our [[page of learning resources|Learning-Resources]] for suggestions on how you can improve your development skills.
-When you take up an issue that requires programming languages or tools you are unfamiliar with, check out that page for resources that other developers have found useful when learning.
+> [!NOTE]

-Our wiki has lots of useful documentation, including **tutorials** which are denoted in the sidebar by 👣 icons.
-Use them to learn key skills that are needed for solving issues.
+> Oppia's wiki now includes **tutorials**, which are denoted in the sidebar by 👣 icons.
+Use them to learn key skills that are needed for solving issues!

-We also **strongly recommend** looking through the resources under "Developing Oppia" in the wiki sidebar.
+The Oppia wiki has lots of useful documentation.
+We **strongly recommend** looking through the resources under "Developing Oppia" in the wiki sidebar.
 Good places to start include the [[Overview of the Oppia codebase|Overview-of-the-Oppia-codebase]] and the [[tips on how to find the right code to change|Find-the-right-code-to-change]].

+Our [[page of learning resources|Learning-Resources]] also has suggestions on how you can improve your development skills.
+When you take up an issue at Oppia that requires programming languages or tools you are unfamiliar with, check out that page for resources that other developers have found useful when learning.

 ## Finding something to do